wsadza/metal/README.md

 ### Setup - WSL
 <sup>[(Back to top)](#table-of-contents)</sup>

-Think of this as a curiosity rather than a genuine configuration; you can join me on this exploration—perhaps you'll uncover the missing pieces that I couldn't find.
+Consider this more of a curiosity than a genuine configuration; Vulkan doesn’t function properly on WSL-Linux, which severely limits gaming options.

 > [!WARNING]
 > - GPU-Sharing functionality (MPS) isn't working under WSL-Linux. ([#3024](https://github.com/canonical/microk8s/issues/3024))